julelang/manual/src/integrated-jule/interoperability/jule-wrappers.md

 }
 ```

 The code looks long.
 That's because it's literally written as a clean wrapper.
-C/C++ types were preserved and manual algorithms were written for compatible conversions.
+C/C++ types were preserved, and manual algorithms were written for compatible conversions.
 In addition, it seems that the wrapper offers new capabilities with a method by adding the `getFullName` method.
 In addition, there are `name` and `surname` methods to obtain the `name` and `surname` fields of the wrapped structure.

 You may not want to write such neat wrappers, though.
 In this context, it is also possible to benefit from the compatibility of API types as much as possible.
 For example, in our example case, we can make the code less dimensional by stretching the type safety by taking advantage of the implicit conversion compatibility of the `char*` type and Jule's `str` type.